leveluptuts/svelte-auto-form/README.md

 # Svelte Auto Form

+## WARING

+BIG CHANGES COMING IN V3 TO WORK BETTER WITH SVELTE ACTIONS The API is changing considerably for the better.

 A fast and fun form library focused on ease of use, rather than flexibility.

 ## Demo